 They sure are making a lot of these “all-around” spray paints these days.
 The spray paint label says the paint works on wood, metal, glass, ceramic, wicker, plastic and more.
 I was impressed with how it looked on plastic, but I’m excited to try it on some other surfaces, too.

-ps: I was a little disappointed with the paint line, but I’m honestly not sure if it’s the inexpensive painters tape or the fact that the surface is plastic, or simply my bad paint application.
+ps: I was a little disappointed with the paint lines that show after I removed the painters tape, but I’m honestly not sure if it’s the inexpensive painters tape or the fact that the surface is plastic, or damper weather conditions when I applied the paint.
 But that would be the only issue I had with this trying out this paint.

 Have some shamrock love on me.